-A widow or widower who lost SSI remains eligible for Medicaid if he or she meets all of these conditions:
+A widow or widower who lost SSI remains eligible for Medicaid if he or she meets all of the following conditions:

-- 1. Disabled.

-- 2. Age 50 or older.

-- 3. Either:

-- a.
-Married to the deceased person at time of his or her death, or

-- b.
-Married to deceased person at least ten years, divorced from him or her, and now unmarried.

-Receiving OASDI benefits as widow or widower (Section 202, Title II, Social Security Act).

-- Received SSI or a State Supplementary Payment (SSP) (39.4 EBD Assets and Income Tables) in the month before the month in which he or she began to receive OASDI payments. - 5.
-Became ineligible for SSI or SSP. - 6.
-Would be eligible for SSI or SSP except for the receipt of the OASDI payment.
-Disregard the entire OASDI amount. - 7.
-Not entitled to Medicare Part A.
+- Is disabled. - Is between the ages of 50 and 65. - Was either married to the deceased person at the time of his or her death or was married to the deceased person at least ten years, divorced from him or her, and is now unmarried. - Is receiving OASDI benefits as a widow or widower (Section 202, Title II, Social Security Act). - Received SSI or a State Supplementary Payment (SSP) (see Section 39.4 Elderly, Blind, or Disabled Assets and Income Tables) in the month before the month in which he or she began to receive OASDI payments. - Became ineligible for SSI or SSP. - Would be eligible for SSI or SSP except for the receipt of the OASDI payment.
+Disregard the entire OASDI amount. - Is not entitled to Medicare Part A.

-This page last updated in Release Number: 08-01 Release Date: 02/01/08 Effective Date: 02/01/08
+This page last updated in Release Number: 17-01 Release Date: 05/05/2017 Effective Date: 05/05/2017